sekeidesign/figjenda/README.md

 ---

 🚀 You're ready to try FigJenda!
-Just right click on the canvas to add it from your widgets!
+Just right click on the canvas to add it from your `Widgets > Development > FigJenda`!

 ![CleanShot 2021-11-29 at 18 53 24@2x](https://user-images.githubusercontent.com/59372630/143961187-55ba1982-9223-4080-b2c0-50ebab6419e7.png)